-LGD input floors (LGD{floor}) for expos referred to in Article 14 ures belonging to the expo s 17(2), point (c)(i), (ii) o r (iii) sure classes Exposure without eligible FCP (LGD {U-} {floor}) Exposure fully secured by eligible FCP (LGD {S-floor}) 25 % financial collateral 0 % receivables 10 % residential property or commercial immovable property 10 % other physical collateral 15 %
+LGD input floors (LGD {floor}) for exposures belonging to the exposure classes referred to in Article 147(2), point (c)(i), (ii) or (iii) Exposure without eligible FCP (LGD {U-floor}) Exposure fully secured by eligible FCP (LGD {S-floor}) 25 % financial collateral 0 % receivables 10 % residential property or commercial immovable property 10 % other physical collateral 15 %

-- ';

-- (c) the following paragraphs are added:

-- 5. For exposures assigned to the exposure classes referred to in Article 147(2), point (aa)(i) or (ii), for the sole purpose of calculating risk-weighted exposure amounts and the expected loss amounts of those exposures, and in particular for the purposes of Article 153(1), point (iii), Article 157, and Article 158(1), (5) and (10), where own estimates of LGD are used, the LGD value used as an input of the risk-weighted exposure amounts and expected loss formulae for exposures without eligible FCP shall not be less than the following LGD input floor value: 5 %.
+- (c) the following paragraphs are added: - '5.
+For exposures assigned to the exposure classes referred to in Article 147(2), point (aa)(i) or (ii), for the sole purpose of calculating risk-weighted exposure amounts and the expected loss amounts of those exposures, and in particular for the purposes of Article 153(1), point (iii), Article 157, and Article 158(1), (5) and (10), where own estimates of LGD are used, the LGD value used as an input of the risk-weighted exposure amounts and expected loss formulae for exposures without eligible FCP shall not be less than the following LGD input floor value: 5 %.